Two pilot episodes were made for an American version of Red Dwarf. However, neither was considered a success, and thus a series was never made.

 However, the character was cut from the the 2009 specials (the explanation being the crew couldn't drag a computer around with them on Earth) - something Lovett was upset about.
 He wrote on his blog: "Not one of the cast have got in touch with me which just shows how self centred they are.
 I'm not bitter just unhappy about the way I have been treated by them.
 By the way GrantNaylor you still owe me money for the Red Dwarf movie rehearsals."

-The running order of Series 4 was changed due to the breakout of the Gulf War.
-The original opener "Meltdown" was replaced with "Camille", as it was felt that the former's anti-war message was not appropriate.
+The running order of Series 4 was changed due to the outbreak of the second Gulf War.
+The intended first episode, Meltdown, was replaced with Camille, as it was felt that the former's anti-war message was not appropriate.

 Gareth Gwenlan was the Head of BBC Comedy when creators Rob Grant and Doug Naylor were first attempting to get Red Dwarf made.
 Gwenlan was opposed to the show, reportedly saying "You can't have a sitcom in space.
 There's no settee."
 As a result, when the series did make it to air, the creators decided to use Gwenlan's surname as one of the show's made-up swear-words.

 In the early series, the rubber costume Robert Llewellyn had to put on to play Kryten was said to be a nightmare to wear as it was suffocatingly hot and took ages to mould to the face.
 Although make-up technology has since improved, in 1989 it apparently took seven hours each day to put the mask on the actor.